 As far as I know a branch of the family still in area of Patrickswell.
 Some years ago we had a Terence prominent in our local sport of hurling, and the scrum half on our present Ireland Rugby Union team at the world cup in NZ is a Connor Murray also from Patrickswell.
 George”

-This information was really amazing news, with all these names being so familiar to me from the Murrays of Yarralumla book.
+This information was really amazing news, with all these names being so familiar to me from the Murray Family of Yarralumla book.
 Margaret Lynch may well be an aunt or grandmother of Ellen Murray.
-It is still up in the air, and not 100 percent, but this development gave me great encouragement in my efforts to place Ellen Murray in her correct family tree.
+It was still up in the air, and not 100 percent, but this development gave me great encouragement in my efforts to place Ellen Murray in her correct family tree.